-- Must be from 3 to 63 characters long - Must start and end with a lowercase letter or number - Can contain lowercase letters, numbers, periods (.), hyphens (-), and underscores () - Can be a series of valid name parts separated by periods
+- Must be from 3 to 63 characters long - Can contain only lowercase letters, numbers, hyphens (-), and periods (.) - Must start and end with a letter or number - Can be a series of valid name parts separated by periods

 An object key can be a string of any UTF-8 encoded characters, up to 1024 bytes long.